 Model 3461 Vase, ca. 1934

-Hand-molded glass set with fire-joined turquoise canes (mezza filigrana), gold leaf inclusions.
+Model 3461 Vase, ca. 1934. hand-molded glass set with fire-joined turquoise canes (mezza filigrana), gold leaf inclusions.
 Museum purchase from the Members' Acquisitions Fund of Cooper-Hewitt, National Design Museum.
-2013-11-1
+2013-11-1.